 Dear Bhaskar,

-I may add, as you are aware, many employers in organised sector generally follow gross monthly salary broken into various components such as basic, other allowances like FDA+VDA, HRA, conveyance allowance, medical allowance, LTA etc. plus other fringe benefits.
-There are also some employers who doesn't break but keep a consolidated pattern which used to be more than the minimum wages fixed by the respective state govts under the Minimum Wages Act.
-In this case hike in Gr.salary is given which may not be in a uniform pattern across the board.
-Whereas those who follow a HR Remuneration policy which provides a set pattern comprising Basic pay plus other allowances can grant periodical increases both in basic as well as in DA and other allowances.
-Such employers who links their DA components with all India Whole sale/consumer price indices, mostly in organised sector, normally implement increases/decreases in DA commensurate with movement in indices published by GoI from time to time, may be either quarterly or half yearly basis.
-Therefore if your remuneration policy especially w.r.t. to DA thus linked to price indices you have to follow the same.
-If you have none, general increase in whole some salary will suffice.
+I may add, as you are aware, many employers in the organized sector generally follow gross monthly salary broken into various components such as basic, other allowances like FDA+VDA, HRA, conveyance allowance, medical allowance, LTA, etc., plus other fringe benefits.
+There are also some employers who don't break but keep a consolidated pattern which used to be more than the minimum wages fixed by the respective state governments under the Minimum Wages Act.
+In this case, a hike in gross salary is given which may not be in a uniform pattern across the board.
+Whereas those who follow an HR Remuneration policy which provides a set pattern comprising Basic pay plus other allowances can grant periodical increases both in basic as well as in DA and other allowances.
+Such employers who link their DA components with all India Wholesale/consumer price indices, mostly in the organized sector, normally implement increases/decreases in DA commensurate with movement in indices published by GoI from time to time, maybe either quarterly or half-yearly basis.
+Therefore, if your remuneration policy especially with respect to DA is linked to price indices, you have to follow the same.
+If you have none, a general increase in wholesome salary will suffice.

 From India, Bangalore